How Long Should You Play with Your Cat Every Day? chonky paws

 Final Thoughts

 Daily play is one of the simplest, most effective ways to improve your cat’s health, happiness, and bond with you.
-Even a few short sessions a day can make a world of difference.
+Even a few short sessions a day can make a world of difference — for more on keeping your cat happy and healthy, check out our New Pet Checklist: Dog & Cat Essentials.

 By following this cat playtime guide, you’re not just entertaining your cat you’re supporting their physical health, mental stimulation, and emotional well-being.